-- While there are parcels owned by the municipality and the Crown, most of the lands in the Plan Area are privately owned. - o The entire Plan Area is designated for agricultural use, in Lethbridge County the designation is Rural Agriculture and in Vulcan County it is designated as Rural General. - o A mix of agricultural operations including, grazing, dry farming, and some irrigation. - o There are a small number of confined feeding operations within the Plan Area.
+- Agriculture - While there are parcels owned by the St. Mary River Irrigation District and the Crown, most of the lands in the Plan Area are privately owned. - A large majority of the Plan Area is designated for agricultural use, in Lethbridge County the designation is Rural Agriculture and in the County of Warner it is designated as Extensive Agriculture. - A mix of agricultural operations including, grazing, dry farming, and some irrigation (Raymond Irrigation District and St. Mary River Irrigation District). - There are a small number of confined feeding operations within the Plan Area. - Renewable Energy - There is a proposed wind energy conversion system within the Plan Area that includes both Lethbridge County and the County of Warner - Residential Development - Residential development in the area is predominantly farmsteads and acreages, with four grouped country residential subdivisions within the County of Warner. - o There is one Hutterite Colony in the Plan Area which is in Lethbridge County. - The Village of Stirling is also within the defined Plan Area but is not included in the Lethbridge County - County of Warner Intermunicipal Development Plan.
+There is a separate Intermunicipal Development Plan between the County of Warner and the Village of Stirling.

-Renewable Energy

-- o There is an existing wind energy conversion system within the Plan Area in Vulcan County - o An approved EDF Solar Project within the Plan Area in Vulcan County o Residential development in the area is predominantly farmsteads with a small number of isolated residential acreages.

-Residential Development

-Transportation Infrastructure

-- The Plan Area included, Highways 845, 843, 522 and 23 which are maintained by Alberta Transportation. - A portion of the Canadian Pacific Railway main line runs through the western portion of the Plan Area.

-- There are numerous municipal roads within the Plan Area providing transportation links between the two municipalities. - Natural Resources Development - o There is some oil and gas development throughout the Plan Area. - There are some gravel operations within the eastern portion of the Plan Area. - Natural Environment - The Little Bow River intersects the eastern portion of the Plan Area and is recognized as an important natural feature by both municipalities. - Areas of significance exist near the Little Bow River. - Archeological and paleontological resources are concentrated near the Little Bow River.
+- Transportation Infrastructure - The Plan Area included, Highways 4, 5 and 845 which are maintained by Alberta Transportation. - The Canadian Pacific Railway main line runs through the western portion of the Plan Area. - There are numerous municipal roads within the Plan Area providing transportation links between the two municipalities. - Natural Resources Development - Based on Alberta Geological Survey information, there is a limited potential for sand and gravel development within the Plan Area. - There are oil and gas developments throughout the Plan Area. - Natural Environment - Stafford and Chin Reservoirs are in the eastern portion of the Plan Area.
+The reservoirs are important for irrigation and recreational use in the area. - Stirling Lake is in the central area of the Plan Area directly west of Highway 4, North of the Village of Stirling. - A tributary of the St. Mary River is located on the western edge of the Plan Area. - Environmentally significant area exist adjacent to the Stafford and Chin Reservoir, Stirling Lake and the tributaries of the St. Mary River. - Historical resources are concentrated in the areas around the St. Mary River tributaries and the Stafford and Chin Reservoirs.